Member | Established: 1963 | Member since 1982

 SMO 2: International Education Standards

-ICAG has achieved significant progress in enhancing its educational requirements to meet the revised IES standards through the project.
-In July 2018, the institute launched a new syllabus and learning materials which takes effect in November 2019.
-The new syllabus will use business case studies for the first time and employs local writers to ensure that country context is taken into consideration in the learning materials and exam.
-To support students the institute provides resources such as mock exams and sample papers.
 ICAG notes that a learning outcome approach and assessment criteria were taken into consideration and the ICAEW qualification was used as a benchmark.
-ICAG’s examination system has also been enhanced due to workshops and mentoring for ICAG staff on examination governance, preparation and administration (i.e. setting, moderating, and marking exams); a detailed manual on best practice in examinations processes; and a report on examination quality control procedures tailored to the national context.
+ICAG’s examination system has also been enhanced due to workshops and mentoring for ICAG staff on examination governance, preparation and administration (i.e., setting, moderating, and marking exams); a detailed manual on best practice in examinations processes; and a report on examination quality control procedures tailored to the national context.

 Finally, through the project, ICAG has also established an Authorized Training Employers (ATE) scheme whereby ICAG can also accredit practical experience providers for candidates.
 Students must complete three years of practical experience.
 To practice auditing, qualified members must obtain a practicing license from ICAG that is to be renewed annually.
 Obtaining a practicing license requires four years of practical experience (of which three should be with an audit firm) and two years of post-qualification experience.
 The institute has been provided with a set of tools and templates that contain guidance on establishing training standards and student/member competencies, ongoing monitoring of progress, and communication to employers and students.
 This is intended to raise the quality of practical experience and increase the connectivity between ICAG and employers to maintain professional competencies.
 Under the ATE scheme, 35 employers have been registered.